nokia/RM/doc/ref_model/chapters/chapter01.rst

 -----

-This **Reference Model** document focuses on identifying the abstractions, and associated concepts, that are needed to represent the cloud infrastructure. :numref:`Scope of Reference Model` Scope of Reference Model.
+This **Reference Model** document focuses on identifying the abstractions, and associated concepts, that are needed to represent the cloud infrastructure.
+See :numref:`scope-of-reference-model` for the Scope of Reference Model.

 .. figure:: ../figures/ch01_scope.png
    :alt: Scope of Reference Model
-   :name: Scope of Reference Model
+   :name: scope-of-reference-model

    Scope of Reference Model